How the Seniors Legal and Support Service can help me or an older person I am supporting?

 Anyone can make contact with the Seniors Legal and Support Service.
 Call 1800 954 494 or (07) 3187 7187 or speak to a health professional if currently in hospital.
 Assistance can be provided by phone or via visits to hospitals, aged care facilities and to a person’s home.

-The Seniors Legal and Support Service (SLASS) provides free legal and social work support for older persons experiencing elder abuse, mistreatment, neglect or financial exploitation.
+The Seniors Legal and Support Service (SLASS) provides free social support, practical assistance and legal services for older persons at risk of or experiencing elder abuse, mistreatment, neglect or financial exploitation.

-Elder abuse and financial exploitation usually occur within the family, but older persons may also experience abuse from carers, neighbours, friends or services.
+The abuse of older persons usually occurs within the family, but older persons may also experience abuse from carers, neighbours, or friends.

 Common situations where elder abuse occurs include:

-- a family member (usually son, daughter or grandchild) living in the home and being verbally abusive, not contributing financially, not agreeing to move out when requested
+- a family member (usually son, daughter or grandchild) living in the home and being verbally abusive, not contributing financially or not agreeing to move out when requested;

 - older people being forced to sign legal documents.